apache/tvm/apps/cpp_rpc/README.md

   ```
   set(USE_OPENCL ON)
   ```
   In this case [OpenCL-wrapper](../../src/runtime/opencl/opencl_wrapper) or OpenCL installed to your system will be used.
   When OpenCL-wrapper is used, it will dynamically load OpenCL library on the device.
-If the device doesn't have OpenCL library on it, then you'll see in the runtime that OpenCL library cannot be open.
+  If the device doesn't have OpenCL library on it, then you'll see in the runtime that OpenCL library cannot be opened.

   If linking against a custom device OpenCL library is needed, in the config specify the path to the OpenCL SDK containing the include/CL headers and lib/ or lib64/libOpenCL.so:
 ```